Last Updated: Dec 28, 2021

-One angle that would recommended is not only showcasing the short term impact (potentially getting new hardware, training, etc) but also getting a feel for the long term.
+A key angle is not only showcasing the short term impact (potentially getting new hardware, training, etc) but also getting a feel for the long term.
 If done correctly, deploying IPv6 sets you up for the not too distant world where IPv4 is deployed less and less and your network “reach” is growing more and more.
 The result is that you can frame the longer-term discussions regarding “What do we need IPv4-only networks for?”
-These are the long term planning perspectives that executives like to understand – that costs don’t just increase forever, but this protocol shift will possibly have a short term increase as the technology is absorbed, and then falls below legacy costs, while provided higher levels of scalability, redundancy, and performance for both the internal network and external links.
+These are the long term planning perspectives that executives like (and need) to understand – that costs don’t just increase forever, but this protocol shift will possibly have a short term increase as the technology is absorbed, and then falls below legacy costs, while providing higher levels of scalability, redundancy, and performance for both the internal network and external links.

 Concern 2 – The Cost